 - 24/7 Customer Support

 - eCommerce integration- sell unlimited products (2% sales transaction fee)

-- 1 new Gmail & G Suite account, free for first year
+- 1 new Gmail & G Suite account, free for the first year

 Note that pricing above is for yearly plans.
-Plans can also be paid month-to-month (which makes them slightly more expensive).
+Squarespace plans can also be paid month-to-month (which makes them slightly more expensive).
 See the breakdown below of each subscription type (Note: prices are per month):

 |Personal||Business||eCommerce: Basic||eCommerce: Advanced|

 Unlike its competitors, Squarespace does not offer an app market from which you can purchase apps/widgets to add to your site (eg. Advanced form builder) as most of these elements and functionalities are built into the builder.
 Therefore, it should be kept in mind that with a wide range of integrations available, most customizations to your site can be implemented without additional monthly costs.

 |3rd Party Reviews||Yes|

 After 14 years in the business and millions of sites created, Squarespace is constantly improving its platform, offering the latest features, customizable elements and sleek, professional templates for users who want to create modern, functional and powerful websites.

 Additionally, one of the major benefits of using Squarespace is the flexibility and control offered when customizing your website.
 This includes:

 - Switching your website’s template- you can work on multiple templates for the one website.